WESTERN INDIA TOUR: DETAILED ITINERARY

 Western India: Days 14-15 Kutch offers great birding, both inland amidst its largely arid landscapes and along its Arabian Sea coastline.
 Some very special birds occur here and this is the only part of India where the strange Grey Hypocolius, the sole member of its family, overwinters.
 (The species breeds largely in Iraq and Iran.)
 We will be visiting a reliable site where the birds gather to feed on small berries, especially early in the morning.

 A visit to the coast will come as a pleasant contrast to the dry woodlands and other habitats of interior Kutch.
-Here, amongst the sandy beaches and mudflats, we should find the spectacular Crab-Plover, while other new birds are likely to include Grey (or Black-bellied) and Lesser Sand Plovers, Sanderling, Terek and Broad-billed Sandpipers, Bar-tailed Godwit, Little Tern and Heuglin’s Gull.
+Here, amongst the sandy beaches and mudflats, we should find the spectacular Crab-plover, the sole member of its family, while other new birds are likely to include Grey (or Black-bellied) and Lesser Sand Plovers, Sanderling, Terek and Broad-billed Sandpipers, Bar-tailed Godwit and Little Tern.
 The Sand Larks here are of a different race to those in the Punjab.

-Western India: Day 16 After a last morning in Kutch we take a flight from Bhuj to Mumbai (formerly Bombay) and then drive to the northeast, into the Western Ghats range, to the Tansa area for a two nights stay.
+Western India: Day 16 After some final birding in Kutch, we take a flight from Bhuj to Mumbai (formerly Bombay) and then drive northeastwards, into the Western Ghats range, to the Tansa area for a two nights stay.
+This afternoon we will commence our exploration of the area.

 Western India: Day 17 Tansa Wildlife Sanctuary protects a large tract of natural habitat in the Western Ghats mountain range that runs from north to south along the western coastal region of India.
 There are extensive forests of Teak and Sal, with evergreen broadleaf woodland in the more well-watered valleys.

-Other mega-specialities here are the poorly known Mottled Wood Owl and the lovely Vigors’s Sunbird, species recorded on very few Indian birding itineraries.
+Other mega-specialities at Tansa are the superb, restricted-range Mottled Wood Owl (which is positively common at Tansa!) and the lovely endemic Vigors’s Sunbird, species recorded on very few Indian birding itineraries.
+The latter is restricted to the northern and central Western Ghats.

-Western India: Day 18 After spending much of the day at Tansa we will return to Mumbai airport, where our tour ends in the evening.
+Western India: Day 18 After spending much of the day at Tansa we will head for Mumbai airport, where our tour ends in the evening after a farewell dinner and a chance to freshen up.

 Most international flight connections to Europe or North America leave Mumbai during the late evening or after midnight, but a few airlines offer day flights.
 We can make an hotel reservation for you near Mumbai airport on request.